Collected below is information that should be taken into consideration before the expiration of a University user account.

 Graduating in the middle of the semester does not end the validity of access rights.
 For example, if you graduate in October, your access rights will remain valid until 31 January.

 After the user account has expired, logging in to the university's network services (e.g. workstations in computer facilities, e-mail, Sisu) will no longer be possible.

 Messages sent to the e-mail address of an expired user account will be returned to sender along with an error message in English, stating that the e-mail address in question does not exist.
 Redirecting e-mail to an address outside the University will not work after the account has expired.

 Information pertaining to the user account, files in the home folders and e-mail will be kept for one year after the user account has expired.
 After this period, the user account, e-mails and files in the home folder will be deleted.

-Files can be transferred from a Unix system's home folder by using an SFTP transfer connection (only in finnish).
+Files can be transferred from a Unix system's home folder by using an SFTP transfer connection.

 You should announce your new e-mail address to those who need it well in advance before the university e-mail address expires.
 After this, you can direct messages arriving to the university address to the new address for the last few weeks, track who is still using the university address and notify them of the new address separately.
 Personnel should also take notice of the rules concerning official e-mail (Flamma) when forwarding their messages.

 You should save the messages that have accumulated during your time at the University before the user account expires, as there is no way to read the mail after expiry.

 A: Transferring e-mail messages to another address